[ID] => 222

 For food drives, please donate only non-perishable foods.
+We CANNOT accept alcohol or alcoholic beverage mixers.
 Please encourage your donors to check expiration dates before donating food items and to avoid items in glass containers.
 There are ways to donate perishable food like fruits and vegetables, too.
 Please let us know if you’re interested in information about perishable food donations.

 How do I donate money with our food drive?

 Donations can be made online or by mailing a check to:

 If you have a cash donation that needs to be collected, please contact Jessica Vela, and she’ll be happy to arrange to pick the donation up from your location.